No-Name-Yet-Exist/Conceptual-Topology/formal.md

      NL: you are you
 ```

-Since the identity morphism is passes through an external anchor point,
+Since the identity morphism passes through an external anchor point,
 the identity morphism is defined quasi-identical.</br>
 e.g. dog → perro | собака